-- Know which topics are and aren’t covered on the exam.
-Also, the AP Chemistry Course and Exam Description document has an overview of all covered topics on pg 22-24, and then much more in-depth info from pg 27-152 (beyond that are the units not covered this year).
+- Know which topics are covered on the exam.
+Also, the AP Chemistry Course and Exam Description document has an overview of all covered topics on pg 22-24, and then much more in-depth info from pg 27-187.
 Consider a Barron’s or Princeton Review book or working with a tutor for specific topic review.

 - Learn your reactions!
 Keep a list to review, and know both general forms and common specific reactions.
 For example:

 General: Non-metal oxides plus water yield oxyacids

 - Know the periodic table inside and out.
 This is your main tool and reference that holds so much information about each element, from its mass, to its electron structure, to its chemical and physical properties, just by virtue of its location on the table.
 Also be sure to understand periodic trends and the forces behind them.